-Materials and Methods: Facial soft tissue thickness (FSTT) studies published between 2018-2022 were identified using Google Scholar with the search phrases: facial AND soft tissue AND thickness AND craniofacial AND identification AND/OR forensic.
+Materials and methods: Facial soft tissue thickness (FSTT) studies published between 2018-2022 were identified using Google Scholar with the search phrases: facial AND soft tissue AND thickness AND craniofacial AND identification AND/OR forensic.
 Twenty-three resulting papers were reviewed.

 Results: Twenty of 23 papers used at least one non-standardised or novel landmark.
 This included studies that confusingly used standard landmark names, but whose definition and/or placement diverged from standards.
 Other novelties included the confusion of proximally located landmarks with one another, entirely new landmark formulations, and departure from pre-existing technical terminology to imprecise lay vocabulary.

-Conclusion/s: Despite prior calls to the importance of standardisation in FSTT research, recent literature continues to exhibit broad departures from established standards.
+Conclusion/s: Despite prior calls to the importance of standards.
 In any study, novel landmarks should supplement a minimum set of standard landmarks so that cross-comparisons between studies using identically collected measurements are possible.
 Future FSTT research should award greater attention to including and meeting established FSTT cephalometric standards.